 The Spanish flu stuck Vancouver in several waves, from October 1918 until March 1919.
 By the end of the epidemic, 30,000 residents had been infected and 900 had died.
 Strathcona and East Vancouver were the hardest hit districts.
 Rather than sympathizing and supporting Strathcona’s citizens, many locals blamed the victims for contributing to the contagion.
 According to historian Mary Ellen Kelm, immigrants in Vancouver were viewed as a threat to the city, due to their supposed “backward” cultures.
 Chinatown was perceived to be a particularly dangerous enclave, she argues, because locals felt it could act as “a reservoir of disease.”

-Most scholars have argued that the infection and mortality rates for the Chinese in Vancouver were higher than that of white middle-class residents, perhaps as high as twice as much, according to an article published in The Chinese Times in March of 1919.
-Since the data that authorities from that era and contemporary scholars have relied on was drawn from the B.C. death registers, the death rates may have actually have been as high, or higher, than that projected by the Chinese Times.
+Most scholars have argued that the infection and mortality rates for the Chinese in Vancouver were higher than that of white middle-class residents, perhaps as high as twice as much, according to an article published in The Chinese Times in March 1919.
+Since the data that authorities from that era and contemporary scholars have relied on was drawn from the BC death registers, the death rate may have actually have been as high as, or higher than, that projected by the Chinese Times.
 Chinese residents were far less likely than other residents to report communicable cases and deaths to the authorities, due to their precarious status in the country and a fraught relationship with government agencies.

 Socio-economic conditions played a role in these infection and mortality skews.
-Chinese residents lived in overcrowded housing, lacked the funds and family support to access modern medical care, and likely had great difficulty taking time off from work to convalesce (few could afford to forego income or the loss of a job).
-When they did fall ill, recounts local resident Yun Ho Chang, community members rarely visited white doctors, preferring traditional Chinese herbalists (or doctors as they were called at the time).
-“If a person got the flu or something like that,” he continued, “they simply prepared herbs like ma-tse-on and lu-bo-cheung, and they worked, the herbal remedies all worked.”
+Chinese residents lived in overcrowded housing, lacked the funds and family support to access modern medical care, and likely had great difficulty taking time off from work to convalesce (few could afford to forgo income or the loss of a job).
+When they did fall ill, recounts local resident Yun Ho Chang, community members rarely visited white doctors, preferring traditional Chinese herbalists (or doctors, as they were called at the time).
+“If a person got the flu or something like that,” he said, “they simply prepared herbs like ma-tse-on and lu-bo-cheung, and they worked – the herbal remedies all worked.”

-During the height of the pandemic, municipal health authorities attempted to prevent the further spread of the disease by closing public spaces like schools, theatres and shops.
-Vancouver’s first Medical Officer of Health, Dr. Frederick Underhill, focused a great deal of his attention and efforts monitoring the residents of Chinatown and inspecting their homes, businesses and community buildings.
+During the height of the pandemic, municipal health authorities attempted to prevent the further spread of the disease by closing public spaces like schools, theatres, and shops.
+Vancouver’s first medical officer of health, Dr. Frederick Underhill, focused a great deal of his attention and efforts on monitoring the residents of Chinatown and inspecting their homes, businesses, and community buildings.
 In 1919, his department issued 20 orders to condemn buildings in the area, including the Chinese Hospital.